Common name: Woolly Pomaderris

 Description: Shrub or small tree, 1–5 m high, stems with rusty curly hairs.

-Leaves with leaves variable tomentum, lanceolate to ovate, sometimes elliptic, 2.5–10 cm long (mostly 5–8 cm), 15–30 mm wide, margins not recurved; upper surface dull green, with ± sparse simple hairs, sometimes bristly; lower surface usually with short whitish and longer rusty curly hairs with at least the secondary veins appearing rusty.
+Leaves with leaves variable tomentum, lanceolate to ovate, sometimes elliptic, 2.5–10 cm long (mostly 5–8 cm), 15–30 mm wide, apex acute, rarely obtuse, mucronate, margins not recurved; upper surface dull green, with ± moderately dense simple erect hairs, sometimes bristly; lower surface usually with short whitish and longer rusty curly hairs with at least the secondary veins appearing rusty.

 Flowers golden, 3–5 mm long, usually in corymbose panicles with relatively long bare branches.
 Petals present.

 Capsule and hypanthium shortly stellate-tomentose with some longer greyish simple hairs.